-The Post & Telegraph Department produced separate lists 1891-1976, published in the New Zealand Gazette 1891-1892 and then in the AJHR (F-) from 1893.
+The Post & Telegraph Department produced separate lists 1891-1985, published in the New Zealand Gazette 1891-1892 and then in the AJHR (F-) from 1893.
 These lists were also produced as separate books, held in the Wellington Reading Room.
 Other records:

 The first New Zealand railways were created by Provincial Governments in the 1860s, but the real development of Railways, as both a government department and a means of transport, began in the 1870s as a key element in Vogel’s schemes for progress.

 Staff service schedules (cards) and other personnel records can be useful to family historians.
 Other railways records, less useful to family historians, include general registers and files on a wide variety of topics, as well as photographs and plans.

-Railway personnel were included in the `Roll of Persons in Government Employ at or near each Post Office in the Colony’ in the AJHR 1881 H-2.
+Railway personnel were included in the `Roll of Persons in Government Employ at or near each Post Office in the Colony’ in the AJHR 1881, H-2.
 A copy [Repro 68] is held in the Wellington Reading Room.

-Lists of Railways staff, covering the period 1889-1894, appeared in the AJHR 1894:
+Lists of Railways staff, covering the period 1889-1894, appear in the AJHR 1894:

-From 1895 the lists were published annually, in the AJHR until 1925, in the New Zealand Gazette 1926-1941 (searchable by online index) and then by the department.
+From 1895, the lists were published annually in the AJHR until 1925, in the New Zealand Gazette 1926-1941 (searchable by online index) and then by the department.
 The Railways annual lists were published as bound volumes and most of those for 1898-1980 are held in the Reading Room at Archives New Zealand Wellington.